lsawade/gcmt3d/docs/processing.rst

 +++++++++++++++++++++

 First the traces are cut into equal length.
-The starttime is the the CMT origin time and the end time is 3600 seconds later.
-If for some reason, there are gaps at the beginning or the end of the trace, the will be padded with zeros.
+The starttime is the the CMT origin time and the end time is 7200 seconds later.
+It is important to download and create synthetic traces that are longer than the cutting parameters.
+Meaning, that the traces should start earlier than the start cut time and later than the end cut time.

 Detrend, demean, and first tapering
 +++++++++++++++++++++++++++++++++++